Last updated on January 18th, 2021

 The granular, sugary snap puts the creamy cocoa butteriness of the chocolate chips in high contrast; it’s a really lovely textural play that stands out in the simplicity of the recipe.

-I sound very high-falutin’ when I describe these, but simplicity really is the key word here.
-Don’t even bother getting the stand mixer or electric hand mixer out for these cookies.
+I sound very high-falutin’ when I describe these gluten free peanut butter cookies, but simplicity really is the key word here.
+Don’t even bother getting the stand mixer or electric hand mixer out for these.

 With a sturdy spoonula or wooden spoon, you (or your kids… free cookie labor, ahem, it’s how we all learned) can do this the old school way.